Hjjges/FEWT/README.md

-# Dioxus File Explorer Integrated with a Terminal Emulator
+# Dioxus System Explorer Integrated with a Terminal Emulator

-This project aims to replicate the standard functionality of a file explorer, remade in rust, whilst also providing custom utilities to enhance workflow.
+This project aims to replicate the standard functionality of a file explorer, programmed in rust, whilst also providing custom utilities that one could leverage in a system administration environment to enhance workflow.

-An example is the integrated terminal emulator which is fully synced with the file explorer to show live updates and commands.
+An example is the integrated terminal emulator which is fully synced with the program itself to show live updates, permissions and commands.

-In the future, an AI will be implemented to further enhance and interpret workflow from the terminal, allowing for quick and easy directory modifications.

 ### Notes